containerd/nri/README.md

 and [best practices](https://kubernetes.io/docs/setup/best-practices/enforcing-pod-security-standards/)
 about Kubernetes security.

+## API Stability

+NRI APIs should not be considered stable yet.
+We try to avoid unnecessarily breaking APIs, especially the Stub API which plugins use to interact with NRI.
+However, before NRI reaches a stable 1.0.0 release, this is only best effort and cannot be guaranteed.
+Meanwhile we do our best to document any API breaking changes for each release in the [release notes](RELEASES.md).

+The current target for a stable v1 API through a 1.0.0 release is the end of this year.

 ## Project details

 nri is a containerd sub-project, licensed under the [Apache 2.0 license](./LICENSE).